StephanDeveloper/springscala/Readme.md

 all dependencies and build a jar file for you.

 Open project in your IDE and execute `Application.scala` to run spring context.
+To use Mail and Couchdb you should create your own `application-my-stage.yml`.

 # Api

-* GET /api/users - return a user
+* GET /api/users - return list of users
 * GET /api/users/{username} - return a user specified by username

 * POST /api/contact - send contact message